-SBI is working with a prominent advertising agency to solidify brand identity, packaging design, communications, and significant improvement on both aesthetic and overall functionality of its e-commerce experience.
-It is also positioning SBI as a leading producer and distributor of CBD natural wellness products.
+CWB is working with a prominent advertising agency to solidify brand identity, packaging design, communications, and significant improvement on both aesthetic and overall functionality of its e-commerce experience.
+It is also positioning CWB as a leading producer and distributor of CBD natural wellness products.
 The intention of the change was to (i) harmonize and simplify the naming architecture; (ii) cross introduction and use between oils and capsules to tie product features and benefits together; and (iii) create better category navigation and display at the retail shelf.
-This refresh develops greater communication to the progressing concentration strengths of SBI's products.
+This refresh develops greater communication to the progressing concentration strengths of CWB's products.
 It also provides the connection of mind and body benefits that supplement consumers are seeking through subtle and attractive packaging cues.
-The brand work is expected to culminate in Q2 of 2018 and be implemented by Q4 of 2018.
+The brand work was completed in Q2 of 2018 and be implemented by Q4 of 2018.